 Finally, around 6 pm we saw a boat (after the lady in the photo tried to convince to give her my shorts because she wanted for her one of my 2 “boyfriends”, she was hilarious).
 The boat was getting near the beach when it turned around into the ocean again.
 This was a desperation moment, we could only think of how would we go back home without a fish for dinner.

 At some point, we notice the boat was next to some rocks and two kids were bringing some fishes (WHAT A RELIEF!).
 But this afternoon was full of precious moments: we asked for 2kg of fish (the ones in the photo), the lady weighed it and said “2kg”.
 I answered, “I’m sorry, I believe it says 4,5kg!”.
 And she gave me again a straight answer “2kg”.
 Ok, ok!
 But no plastic bag!

 There we were, walking around holding a fish, we had now the new mission of how to find a way to get home (yup, there’s no public transport, and the vans don’t work after the sunset!).
-But we were so lucky, there were still a lot of vans working.
+But we were so lucky, there were still a lot of vans picking people on the streets.
 We thought: “We’ll be only 45 minutes late.
 Yey!”.

 We got into a van, and that’s when they told us “We still have to pick up some people arriving by boat to the island!”.
 In fact, this meant: go to the quay, wait 20 minutes for the boat, more 20 minutes for people, more I don’t know how long, for the luggage (which included cows, fish, etc.), and then, turn all the way around back to the village.
 Our village?
 No!
 The one we just wanted to leave like, an hour before, and leave everyone at their doors.

-Everyone was waiting, as soon as we got in, we heard a loud “YOU ARE SO LATE!”
+Everyone was waiting for us to have dinner, as soon as we got in, we heard a loud “YOU ARE SO LATE!”

-In the end, in Cape Verde, go with the flow!
+In the end stays a lesson, in Cape Verde, go with the flow!